Urban prairie: Causes

 A restored prairie near Eugene, Oregon.

 Urban prairies can result from several factors.
-They can either being land that was previously developed and has since been cleared, or remnants of the natural landscape.
+They can either be land that was previously developed and has since been cleared, or remnants of the natural landscape.
 In the first case, the value of aging buildings may fall too low to provide financial incentives for their owners to maintain them or seizure by local government as a response to unpaid property taxes.
-In many cases, cities demolish vacant structures because they pose health and safety threats (such as fire hazards), or be used as a location for criminal activity.
+In many cases, cities demolish vacant structures because they pose health and safety threats (such as fire hazards), or may be used as a location for criminal activity.

 Areas may be cleared of buildings as part of a revitalization plan with the intention of redeveloping the land.
 In flood-prone areas, government agencies may purchase developed lots and then demolish the structures to improve drainage during floods.
 Neighborhoods near major industrial or environmental clean-up sites can be acquired and leveled to create a buffer zone and minimize the risks associated with pollution or industrial accidents.
 Additionally, residents of the city may fill up the unplanned empty space with urban parks or community gardens.
-Governments and non-profit groups can also create community gardens and conservation, to restore or reintroduce a wildlife habitat, help the environment, and educate people about the prairie.
-Detroit, Michigan is one particular city that has many urban prairies.
+Governments and non-profit groups can also create community gardens and conservation, to restore or reintroduce wildlife habitat, help the environment, and educate people about the prairie.
+Detroit, Michigan, is one particular city which has many urban prairies.